-Ready, Set, Bank: Empowering Older Adults to Bank Online
+Ready, Set, Bank: Online Banking for Older Adults

 Capital One is partnering with the National Council on Aging to help older adults manage their money virtually

-Capital One is partnering with the National Council on Aging (NCOA) to offer virtual financial well-being workshops through its Ready, Set, Bank program to ensure that older adults across the country feel empowered to bank online.
+Capital One is partnering with the National Council on Aging (NCOA) to offer virtual financial well-being workshops through its Ready, Set, Bank program to help older adults across the country feel empowered to bank online.

-In concert with the NCOA, Capital One recently led Ready, Set, Bank workshops to help 45 older adults at the Northeast Levy Regional Senior Center in Chicago, Illinois gain skills to bridge the digital divide.
+In concert with the NCOA, Capital One recently led Ready, Set, Bank workshops to help 45 older adults at the Northeast Levy Regional Senior Center in Chicago, IL, gain skills to bridge the digital divide and start banking online.

-“Ready, Set, Bank workshops help close the digital literacy gap that exists among many older adults that are learning how to navigate and understand the digital world around them,” said Vivian Nava-Schellinger, Director of Partnerships at the NCOA.
-“This program is creating a real foundation for older adults to feel empowered to learn a new life skill.”
+“Ready, Set, Bank workshops help close the digital literacy gap that exists among many older adults that are learning how to navigate and understand the digital world around them,” says Vivian Nava-Schellinger, Director of Partnerships at the NCOA.
+“It’s creating a movement for improved financial well-being that will transcend the COVID-19 pandemic”

-Many older adults were unfamiliar with online banking prior to the pandemic, according to an AARP report published last fall, with older Americans aged 65 and older most likely to frequent bank tellers to access their accounts.
+Many older adults were unfamiliar with online banking prior to the pandemic, according to an AARP report published in September 2020, with older Americans aged 65 and older most likely to frequent bank tellers to access their accounts.